Anomalous quantized nonlinear soliton pumping: Results

 where $\sigma_\nu$ ($\nu=x,y,z$) are Pauli matrices, and $m_z=m_0+\cos \theta$ with $m_0$ being a real system parameter.
 We set $J_1=J_1^\prime =1$ and $J_2=\sin \theta$.
 The parameter $\theta$ is slowly varied as time evolves, realizing a periodic change of the linear Hamiltonian.
-Clearly, this model realizes the Chern band~\cite{qiPRB2008} if we view $\theta$ as the other momentum $k_y$ besides $k$.
+This model can be transformed to the Rice-Mele model through a unitary transformation realized by $U=e^{-i\pi\sigma_y/4}$, and it clearly realizes the Chern band~\cite{qiPRB2008} if we view $\theta$ as the other momentum $k_y$ besides $k$.
 The Chern number of the lowest band with respect to $k$ and $\theta$ is $C=1$ when $-2<m_0<0$, $C=-1$ when $0<m_0<2$, and $C=0$ otherwise.
-In the following study concerning a soliton's displacement of $-2$, we take $m_0=1$.
-For linear Thouless pumping, particles are required to fill the entire band so that the cloud of particles will travel across the lattice distance identical to the Chern number as we slowly tune $\theta$ from $0$ to $2\pi$~\cite{thoulessPRB1983}.
-Note that this tight-binding model can be experimentally implemented in ultracold atomic gases as proposed in Ref.~\cite{yangPRB2018} (see the following discussion).
+For linear Thouless pumping, particles are required to fill an entire band so that the cloud of particles will travel across the lattice distance identical to the Chern number as we slowly tune $\theta$ from $0$ to $2\pi$~\cite{thoulessPRB1983}.
+Note that this tight-binding model can be experimentally implemented in ultracold atomic gases as proposed in Ref.~\cite{yangPRB2018} with $g$ and $g_{12}$ describing the intraspecies and interspecies interactions, respectively (see the section on nonlinear continuous model).